-In all, children have 20 baby teeth - 10 on the top and 10 on the bottom.
-These teeth act as placeholders for the adult teeth that grow in after the baby teeth fall out.
-Keep in mind that just because these teeth are destined to fall out, doesn't mean that they shouldn't be cared for the same way that adult teeth are cared for.
-Developing healthy eating and brushing habits should begin shortly after your child begins teething.
-At about age six most children begin to lose their baby teeth, which are then replaced with adult teeth.
-This process will continue into their early teens.
+How many teeth do children have?
+Children have 20 baby teeth.
+That includes 10 teeth on the top and 10 teeth on the bottom.
+All 20 of them usually come in before the age of three and act as placeholders for the adult teeth that grow in after the baby teeth fall out.
+At about age six, most children begin to lose their baby teeth, which are then replaced with adult teeth.
+This process continues until kids reach their early teen years.

-Adults have more teeth than children; most adults have 32 teeth.
-Among these teeth are 8 incisors, 4 canines, 8 premolars, and 12 molars (including 4 wisdom teeth).
+When adult teeth come in, there's more room in the mouth and more teeth.
+How many teeth do adults have?
+Most adults have 32 teeth, which is 12 teeth more than children!
+Among these 32 teeth are 8 incisors, 4 canines, 8 premolars, and 12 molars, including 4 wisdom teeth.
+It is very common for adults to have their wisdom teeth removed because there is not always enough room for them to grow in comfortably or without causing misalignment of other teeth.
 Most people have a complete set of adult teeth by the time they reach their teenage years.
-It is common for adults to have their wisdom teeth removed because there is not always enough room for them to grow in comfortably or without causing misalignment of other teeth.